Mike-Bou/monero-wallet-gui-aarch64-AppleSilicon/README.md

 Built with Qt 5.15.8 from Homebrew.

+v0.18.2.2:

+Version 0.18.2.2 in Releases.

 v0.18.2.0:

-Latest Version 0.18.2.0 in Releases, is also available in .tgz at https://home.mikebouckley.xyz/download/
+Version 0.18.2.0 in Releases, is also available in .tgz at https://home.mikebouckley.xyz/download/

-Install using command line, in Terminal by changing to /Applications folder and sudo tar xzvf ~/Downloads/monero-wallet-gui-0.18.2.0.tgz it is unsigned for Apple, so otherwise difficult to copy.
+Use the .dmg.
+Or install using command line, in Terminal by changing to /Applications folder and sudo tar xzvf ~/Downloads/monero-wallet-gui-0.18.2.0.tgz it is unsigned for Apple, so otherwise difficult to copy.
 There may be an initial warning dialog on execution, just Allow it.
 Or in Finder, right click to open, and confirm any dialogs.

 Built with 'cmake -D CMAKE_BUILD_TYPE=Release -D ARCH=default -D CMAKE_PREFIX_PATH= /opt/homebrew/Cellar/qt@5/5.15.8_2/clang_64 ..'